YottaDB/YDBDoc/ProgGuide/langext.rst

 **Database Key and Record Sizes**

 The maximum allowed size for database keys (both global and nref keys) is 255 bytes, and for database records is 32K bytes.
-Application developers must be aware that the keys or data containing multi-byte characters in Unicode are limited at a smaller number of characters than the number of available bytes.
+Application developers must be aware that keys or data containing multi-byte characters in Unicode are limited at a smaller number of characters than the number of available bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Golden Rules